sekogan/webdriverxx/README.md

 Element menu = driver.FindElement(ById("menu"));

 // Returns empty vector if no such elements
-// The search is performed inside the the menu element std::vector<Element> items = menu.FindElements(ByClass("item"));
+// The search is performed inside the menu element std::vector<Element> items = menu.FindElements(ByClass("item"));
 ```